 Prevents and controls high blood pressure during surgery.
 Prevents and treats skin injury caused by norepinephrine injection.
-Used during a medical test or procedure to diagnose pheochromocytoma (an adrenal gland tumor).
-May also be used to reverse the effects of anesthesia.
+Used during a medical procedure to diagnose pheochromocytoma (an adrenal gland tumor).

 When This Medicine Should Not Be Used

 - This medicine is given through a needle placed in one of your veins or as a shot into your muscle.
 This medicine may also be injected in your mouth after a dental procedure.

 - A dentist, nurse, or other trained health professional will give you this medicine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how phentolamine works.
 Tell your doctor if you are using any of the following:

 - Blood pressure medicine

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.